-UPWP Element 3 work tasks include performance analysis of integrated Management Systems (safety, congestion, and pavement) for use in Corridor Profile and bottleneck reduction efforts as well as to assist in the development, selection and prioritization of potential TIP projects (Factors 2, 3, 4, 7, 8).
+UPWP Element 3 covers all eight Planning Emphasis Areas and work tasks include performance analysis of integrated Management Systems (safety, congestion, and pavement) for use in Corridor Profile and bottleneck reduction efforts as well as to assist in the development, selection and prioritization of potential TIP projects (Factors 2, 3, 4, 7, 8).
 Transportation system security, including identification of vulnerable transportation infrastructure and evacuation planning, is addressed under Safety and Security.
 Also, drawing on the Management Systems, this UPWP includes short & medium range management & operations implementation efforts, as recommended from previous studies.
 Further, this element supports continued efforts to introduce ITS technologies to the region as well as expand local awareness of freight issues - both truck and rail - and their respective impacts on highway congestion and efforts to increase Commuter Rail service (Factors 6,7).
-The development of the 2024 LRTP will identify projects and initiatives, most notably tracking performance management data, assisting communities in developing projects for implementation in one of the four program areas identified in the plan, working with potential project proponents on multi-mode projects, and assisting freight partners in securing grant funds.
+The implementation of the 2024 LRTP will guide projects and initiatives, most notably tracking performance management data, assisting communities in developing projects for implementation in one of the four program areas identified in the plan, working with potential project proponents on multi-mode projects, and assisting freight partners in securing grant funds.
 Planning for livability, sustainability and promotion of alternative mode, including strategies for greenhouse gas reduction and health linkages, as well as, identifying gaps and solutions to fill the gaps in Access to Essential Services and making linkages to enhance travel and tourism are also included in Element 3 (Factors 1,4,5,6,9,10).

-UPWP Element 4 also considers intermodal planning (Factor 6), general public transportation planning, the transportation needs of transportation-disadvantaged populations, as well as the coordination of public transit with various human service agencies (Factor 4).
+UPWP Element 4 covers all eight Planning Emphasis Areas and also considers intermodal planning (Factor 6), general public transportation planning, the transportation needs of transportationdisadvantaged populations, as well as the coordination of public transit with various human service agencies (Factor 4).

-The work outlined in this FFY 2023 UPWP will be fully completed by CMMPO staff.
+The work outlined in this FFY 2024 UPWP will be fully completed by CMMPO staff.
 Consultants and non-CMMPO staff are not expected to be working on any of these tasks, except in the case of ordinary collaborative work such as general committee work or meetings with planning partners.

-Again, cognizant of federal/state requirements and initiatives, the 2023 UPWP has been crafted with the intent of addressing each of the identified planning priorities for the region.
+Again, cognizant of federal/state requirements and initiatives, the 2024 UPWP has been crafted with the intent of addressing each of the identified planning priorities for the region.
 For clarification purposes, the time periods made reference to in this document for the various funding sources are as follows:

-Anticipated Time Periods for FFY 2023 Program Year
+Anticipated Time Periods for FFY 2024 Program Year